sebdeol/university/module-one/README.md

 The application is implemented in Python and uses basic data structures like lists and dictionaries to store transaction records.
 The key data structures and methods used in the application are:

-- Lists: Lists are used to store the transaction records (Python Software Foundation, n.d.a).
+- Lists: Lists are used to store the transaction records (Python Software Foundation, N.D.A).
-- Dictionaries: Each transaction record is stored as a dictionary with keys such as 'date', 'description', 'amount', and 'type' (Python Software Foundation, n.d.b).
+- Dictionaries: Each transaction record is stored as a dictionary with keys such as 'date', 'description', 'amount', and 'type' (Python Software Foundation, N.D.B).
-- Datetime objects: The transaction dates are stored as datetime objects for easy manipulation and formatting (Python Software Foundation, n.d.c).
+- Datetime objects: The transaction dates are stored as datetime objects for easy manipulation and formatting (Python Software Foundation, N.D.C).

 The application is divided into several functions, each responsible for a specific operation, such as adding, deleting, searching, and sorting transactions.
 This approach ensures that the code is easy to maintain and update in future iterations.